Clicky

 The simplest explanation for why a dog won’t lie down is that it’s painful to do so.
 If your pup is hurting internally, lying down may put pressure on his sore spot.
 This could also result in your dog resting in strange positions.

 There are a number of potential causes for this type of pain.
-If your dog suffers from osteoarthritis or back pain, his joints may be sore.
+For example, if your dog suffers from osteoarthritis or back pain, his joints may be sore, making it difficult to lay down.
 If other symptoms are present, such as diarrhoea or vomiting, this may indicate a gastrointestinal problem such as gastroenteritis or pancreatitis.
 Diseases such as Lyme’s can also cause pain and lethargy.

 Should You Contact a Vet?